canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 ## The Pearl Harbour descent: YoRHa gets traumatised for the first time

+{% include figure.html src="/embed/nier/A2.webp" alt="Illustration of A2 as of Automata.
+She has been heavily damaged by battle, so cracks are showing through her skin, and there are places where it does not cover the underlying black material at all.
+For clothing, she just has a black scrap of YoRHa uniform.
+Her arms resemble long gloves.
+She has loose white hair down to her waist." class="float right" wraptight=true %}

 The very first story performance of anything related to <cite>NieR Automata</cite> was the <cite>YoRHa</cite> musical (<ruby lang="ja">音楽劇 ヨルハ<rp> (</rp><rt>ongaku geki YoRHa</rt><rp>)</rp></ruby>).
 Its subject has now been represented in, well, a whole lotta ways!

 Narratively, the events begin on December 8th, 11941, the 10000 year anniversary (in Japanese time) of the historical attack on Pearl Harbour, Hawaii that marked Japan's entry into WWII.
 (Yoko Taro loves to insert echoes of historical dates; perhaps we should read this as drawing a parallel between the hyper-paranoid, revanchist, often fascistic YoRHa and the historical Imperial Japan?
 Then again, other dates appear to associate YoRHa with the allies, so maybe don't read too much into that!)

 ### Stage plays